dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 * Ensure the sender has the intent to transfer (proof of the fact that the share initiation is attributed to a valid device and a user)

+* Ensure the receiver trusts the content of a share coming from a certain intermediary server (if a solution with an intermediary server is used)

 ## Functional goals:
 * Allow a sender to initiate a share and select a relay server